Eggplant Curry

 • Oil.
 I used olive oil to sauté the eggplant and spices, but any neutral-flavored oil will do.

 • Cumin seeds and mustard seeds.
-Fresh whole spices are preferred but I’ve used dried species in a pinch.
-Just skip the step for roasting the seeds.
+Fresh whole spices are preferred, but I’ve used dried spices in a pinch.
+Just skip the step of roasting the seeds; otherwise, they will burn.

 How to make eggplant curry